 - a.
 The 2005 Study recommended reducing the front yard setback in the VC-1 district to a 55 feet "build-to" line to make the fronts of buildings a consistent distance from the street. - b.
+Councilors Rodden and Pierce recommend that front yard setbacks should be a min.
+0 feet to max.
+25 feet from property line for VC-1.
+Councilor Varney recommends that front yard setbacks should be a min.
+0 feet to max.
+55 feet from property line for VC-1. - c.
 The CDC recommends that front yard setbacks should be a min.
-0 feet to max.
-25 feet from property line for VC-1 and to min.
 0 feet to max.
 75 feet from property line for VC-2.